information also available on : http://www.hamqth.com/hb9dng

 Very young, fascinated at home by voices and sounds from the old radio, I spent quite some time listening to foreign broadcasts.
 I carried on later for many years with increasing excitement short waves monitoring as SWL.
 Often in contact with amateur radio friends and with their help, I’ve got my CEPT-1 radio license.

 I've done few jobs , but for more than 10 years I have worked as reporter-photographer mainly based in Asia for one of the biggest international press photo agency.
 In the early 90's I have then been back to my educational training and worked as technician installing professional radio systems, maintaining communication sites, training radio operators and managing these HF, VHF, UHF and satellite voice and data networks in different countries on several continents.
 A new assignment in that field made work on rapid response communication systems and deployment in disaster and emergency situations.
 I've then been in charge to coordinate and implement telecom strategy and preparedness to ensure safety of staff working in countries in or facing critical situations...
 Then, after having been more involved in radio communication consulting and support I am now back to (digital) photography.

-In my amateur radio activity, I’m mainly operating CW but also work time to time in PHONE.
-I’m QRV from 160m to 70cm in nearly all automatic Data modes.
+After several long breaks in my amateur radio activity I am smoothly back, mainly operating CW and also working time to time in PHONE.
+I can also be QRV from 160m to 70cm in nearly all automatic Data modes.
 I specially enjoy DX’ing with QRP and low power equipment.

 My antenna system is limited due to my location.
 Since July 2013, I am exclusively running (QRP - Low Power) with stealth aerials.